tassinarilucas08/Java/aula003/README.md

 ## Basic Exercices

 Here I did do somes exercices to remember somethings.
-To access the code, click on the "src" folder and go to the code you want to access
+To access the code, click on the "src/english" folder and go to the code you want to access.

 Basic Java Exercises (beginner level)